-In the meantime, to flip things a little, I’d like to share a Q&A session in which I was interviewed about my upcoming novel, Green Bay Outsiders.
-You’ve been hearing a lot about the novel, you’ll no doubt here more and the novel will soon be here.
-This interview takes readers more in-depth about what inspired me to write the novel and what I hope it accomplishes.
+Below is a Q&A session in which I was interviewed about my upcoming novel, Green Bay Outsiders.
+You’ve been hearing a lot about it.
+This interview takes readers more in-depth about what inspired me to write the story and what I hope it accomplishes.

 The following interview was conducted with Author Jay Lemming about his upcoming novel, Green Bay Outsiders.